mafifafm/pxt-microbit/docs/courses/csintro/binary/activity.md

 ![Transmogrifier cartoon](/static/courses/csintro/binary/transmogrifier.png)
 Calvin & Hobbes

-Tell the students that they will be building a binary transmogrifier with the micro:bit.
+Tell the students that they will be building a binary transmogrifier with the Ragga.
 The user will be able to use the buttons to enter binary 0s and 1s and will be able to press A+B at any time to display the decimal equivalent of the number that has been entered.

 ## Create the Variables